uberFoo/uberFoo.github.io/_posts/2024-03-04-dwarf-vs-splat.md

 >
 > *A task is defined as independent work that may be performed concurrently, (presumably on a thread), with other tasks.

-I've got a little programming language called [dwarf](https://www.github.com/uberFoo/dwarf) that shares syntax with, and is implemented in: [Rust](https://www.rust-lang.org).
+I created a little programming language called [dwarf](https://www.github.com/uberFoo/dwarf) that shares syntax with, and is implemented in: [Rust](https://www.rust-lang.org).
-I have spent the last two months on a VM (and associated compiler) that supports dynamic plugins as well as async/.await syntax.
+I have spent the last two months working on a VM (and associated compiler) that supports dynamic plugins as well as async/.await syntax.

 I got to wondering how dwarf compares, performance-wise, with other interpreted languages.
 Not being terribly creative I landed on two benchmarks: for loops, and fibonacci.